Catholic School Funding

-Catholic Education Diocese of Parramatta schools are funded by the Australian and NSW governments, as well as through modest school fees and fundraising.
+Catholic Schools Parramatta Diocese schools are funded by the Australian and NSW governments, as well as through modest school fees and fundraising.

 As the full cost of education for an Australian school child is significant (approximately $12,000 per primary student and $14,000 per secondary student each year), most families could not meet this cost without some government support.
 That’s why Commonwealth, State and Territory governments provide some funding for all Australian school students, whether they attend public schools, low-fee paying Catholic schools or independent schools.